osrf/gazebo_tutorials/ros_urdf/tutorial.md

 ### Note On Units

-As per ROS [REP 103: Standard Units of measure and Coordinate Conventions](http://www.ros.org/reps/rep-0103.html), units in Gazebo should be specified in meters and kilograms.
-Gazebo could possibly be used with imperial units if the constants such as gravity were changed manually, but by default gravity is 9.81 m/s^2.
+As per ROS [REP 103: Standard Units of measure and Coordinate Conventions](http://www.ros.org/reps/rep-0103.html), units in Gazebo-classic should be specified in meters and kilograms.
+Gazebo-classic could possibly be used with imperial units if the constants such as gravity were changed manually, but by default gravity is 9.81 m/s^2.
 When specifying mass, use units of kilograms.

 ### `<collision>` and `<visual>` elements

-These tags work essentially the same in Gazebo as in Rviz.
+These tags work essentially the same in Gazebo-classic as in Rviz.
-It is important that you specify both though, because unlike some ROS applications, Gazebo will not use your `<visual>` elements as `<collision>` elements if you do not explicitly specify a `<collision>` element.
+It is important that you specify both though, because unlike some ROS applications, Gazebo-classic will not use your `<visual>` elements as `<collision>` elements if you do not explicitly specify a `<collision>` element.
-Instead, Gazebo will treat your link as "invisible" to laser scanners and collision checking.
+Instead, Gazebo-classic will treat your link as "invisible" to laser scanners and collision checking.

 #### Simplify collision model